 The chart below will say that: Light roasting levels are often used for Drip, Syphon phases.
 Medium roasting is usually applied to espresso, and dark roasting is often used to make a roast.

 What are the changes in the coffee roasting process?

-Although coffee roasters are equipped with smoke escape systems that let roasters know the level of roasting or stop roasting immediately if necessary and check to extract samples, coffee roasters work mainly with their ears.
+Although coffee roasters are equipped with smoke escape systems that let roasters know the roasting level or stop roasting immediately if necessary and check to extract samples, coffee roasters work mainly with their ears.

-The small note is that to do that, professional, long-time, experienced coffee roasters can do exactly that.
+The small note is that to do that, professional, long-time, experienced coffee roasters can do precisely that.
 And of course, if you want, you can try and experience it!